Relintai/pandemonium_engine_docs/03_usage/17_performance/04_gpu_optimization.md

 In addition, this means state changes, material and texture changes can be kept to a minimum.

-For more information on 2D batching, see `doc_batching`.

 ### 3D batching

 In 3D, we still aim to minimize draw calls and state changes.
 However, it can be